indigotech/onboard-gustavo-barros/README.md

         - Eslint (for problems in the code);

 ## Steps to run and debug
+First of all, run `npm install` to install the dependencies of the project.

 The project is basically made in React, so to run it you'll just have to write this command in the terminal: `npm start`, then the app will open in your browser.